B/C/J Independent

 Versus Lufthansa First Class Terminal at Frankfurt.
 The Lufthansa FCT is a categorically different building — a standalone terminal, separated from the main passenger terminal, with dedicated immigration and a Porsche or Mercedes-Benz S-Class transfer to the aircraft.
 The April 2026 expansion added 4,200 square metres and a Tim Raue restaurant, day-suites, and the renovated Brass Bar with its 1997 Brora pour.
 On floor area, Emirates wins comfortably (11,000 square metres versus 4,200).
 On chef-driven catering, Lufthansa now arguably wins (Tim Raue is a genuinely first-rank chef and the restaurant programme is more sophisticated than Emirates’ equivalent).
 On boarding integration, Emirates wins (direct jet bridge versus Lufthansa’s vehicle transfer, which is theatrically impressive but adds 8 to 15 minutes of transit time).
 On loyalty access depth, Lufthansa is roughly equivalent — both restrict to true First Class and the carrier’s top-tier elite.
 On the cigar programme, Emirates wins on stock depth, Lufthansa wins on the Davidoff sommelier’s deeper hours coverage.
 Net: the FCT is the more singular experience because of the standalone-terminal architecture; the Emirates lounge is the larger, more comprehensive lounge.

 Versus Air France La Premiere at CDG Terminal 2E Hall L. La Premiere is the chef-driven peak of the global first class lounge category.
 Alain Ducasse’s menu programme — refreshed three times annually, anchored by genuinely first-rank technique — is the strongest catering at any commercial airport lounge globally.
 The lounge itself is small (roughly 720 square metres) by Emirates standards, but the intimacy is deliberate, the service is one-on-one, and the in-cabin concierge escort to the gate is a level of personalised service that Emirates does not attempt to match.
 On scale, Emirates wins by a factor of fifteen.
 On chef-driven food, AF wins clearly.
-On the Champagne (AF pours Krug as the standing offer, with Dom available; Emirates is reversed), AF arguably wins.
+On the Champagne (AF pours Krug as the standing offer, with Dom available; Emirates pours a Moët & Chandon flight in the lounge and reserves Dom Pérignon for onboard), AF wins clearly.
 On the wine cellar, Emirates wins on raw depth, AF wins on curation precision.
 Net: AF La Premiere is the smaller, more chef-driven, more intimate experience; the Emirates lounge is the larger, more comprehensive experience with stronger infrastructure but slightly weaker chef-driven catering peaks.
 The two lounges are differently optimised rather than directly comparable.

 Versus British Airways Concorde Room at LHR Terminal 5.
 The Concorde Room sits one tier below the others in this comparison set, which is the honest editorial assessment.
 Coverage in executivetraveller.com and viewfromthewing.com has consistently positioned the Concorde Room as a credible first-rank lounge that has been outpaced by the Gulf carriers in the past decade.
 The Concorde Room’s strongest features are the sit-down dining room, the Cabanas (private windowed alcoves available by request), and the location in T5, which is genuinely well-designed.
-Its weaknesses are the catering (competent but not chef-driven), the Champagne (Laurent-Perrier Grand Siecle is the standing pour, which is good but a step below Dom or Krug at the equivalent properties), and the overall scale relative to the BA First class passenger base.
-Emirates’ lounge is larger, the catering is broader and arguably better, the Champagne is a tier above, and the cigar programme is a tier above.
-Net: Emirates wins clearly.
+Its weaknesses are the catering (competent but not chef-driven), the Champagne (Laurent-Perrier Grand Siècle is the standing pour, which is good but a step below Dom or Krug at the equivalent properties), and the overall scale relative to the BA First class passenger base.
+Emirates’ lounge is larger, the catering is broader, and the cigar programme is a tier above; on Champagne the two lounges are closer than they used to be now that Emirates pours a Moët flight rather than a prestige cuvée.
+Net: Emirates wins on scale and infrastructure.

 Versus Singapore Airlines The Private Room at SIN Terminal 3.
 The Private Room is Singapore Airlines’ first-class-only inner sanctum, accessible only to Singapore First Class and Suites passengers (KrisFlyer status alone, even at the top PPS Solitaire tier, does not qualify).
 The Private Room is small — perhaps 280 square metres of net floor — and is genuinely the most exclusive of the comparison set on access alone.
 On catering, Singapore runs a kitchen brigade that produces a strong a la carte menu including the Singapore Airlines signature “Book the Cook” dishes available without pre-ordering.
-The Champagne is Charles Heidsieck Brut Reserve as the standing pour, with Krug available on request — broadly in the Emirates ballpark.
+The Private Room pours Krug Grande Cuvée as the headline Champagne — a tier above Emirates’ lounge Moët & Chandon flight, though Emirates reserves Dom Pérignon for onboard service.
 The atmosphere is significantly quieter and more intimate than Emirates DXB.
 Net: The Private Room wins on intimacy and on overall service ratio; Emirates DXB wins on scale, on the cigar programme, on the wine cellar depth, and on the direct boarding integration.

 The five-property set — Emirates DXB, Lufthansa FCT, AF La Premiere, BA Concorde Room, and SQ Private Room — is essentially the global top tier of first class lounges.
 Inside that tier, Emirates DXB is the largest and the most comprehensively equipped; Lufthansa FCT is the most singular as a standalone-terminal experience; AF La Premiere is the most chef-driven; SQ Private Room is the most exclusive on access; BA Concorde Room is, frankly, the one that is most clearly losing ground in 2026 and would benefit from a refresh similar to Lufthansa’s recent expansion.